nh6574/VanillaRemadeWiki/Home.md

 That's it, now you're free to go and make your Balatro dreams come true.
 If you have no idea what to do next, here are a couple of things to look into:

 - [SMODS' Your First Mod](https://github.com/Steamodded/smods/wiki/Your-First-Mod) - Collection of resources for developing your first mod.
-- [Programming in Lua](https://www.lua.org/pil/contents.html) - Recommended in the previous link but worth reinstating.
+- [Programming in Lua](https://www.lua.org/pil/contents.html) - Recommended in the previous link but worth restating.
 You will need at least some basic Lua knowledge to develop mods.
 - [SMODS Documentation](https://github.com/Steamodded/smods/wiki/API-Documentation) - Crucial resource when developing mods.
 Always have this on hand.
 - [VanillaRemade](https://github.com/nh6574/VanillaRemade) - You're here right now, hi!
 The main repository contains all vanilla objects recreated using SMODS to use as a reference.
 If you can think of a similar effect in the main game, just reference the relevant code.
 - [Lovely Documentation](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#patches) - Documentation on Lovely patches.